ddev/ddev/docs/users/performance.md

 ### macOS NFS Setup

-__macOS Mojave (and later) warning:__ You'll need to temporarily give your terminal "Full disk access" before you (or the script provided) can edit /etc/exports.
+__macOS Mojave (and above) warning:__ You'll need to temporarily give your terminal "Full disk access" before you (or the script provided) can edit /etc/exports.
 If you're using iterm2, here are [full instructions for iterm2](https://gitlab.com/gnachman/iterm2/wikis/fulldiskaccess).
 The basic idea is that in the System Preferences -> Security and Privacy -> Privacy you need to give "Full Disk Access" permissions to your terminal app.
 Note that the "Full Disk Access" privilege is only needed when the /etc/exports file is being edited by you, usually a one-time event.

-__macOS Catalina warning:__ If the projects are in a subdirectory of the ~/Documents directory or on an external drive, it is necessary to grant the "Full Disk Access" permission to the `/sbin/nfsd` binary.
-To access that directory, in the file open dialog use the `command - /` keyboard combination and type in `/sbin` into the dialog, then select the `nfsd` binary.
-If this step is not done ddev will give errors when starting.
+__macOS Catalina (and above) warning:__ If the projects are in a subdirectory of the ~/Documents directory or on an external drive, it is necessary to grant the "Full Disk Access" permission to the `/sbin/nfsd` binary.
+Full details are [below](#upgrading-catalina).

 Download, inspect, make executable, and run the [macos_ddev_nfs_setup.sh](https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh) script.
 Use `curl -O https://raw.githubusercontent.com/drud/ddev/master/scripts/macos_ddev_nfs_setup.sh && chmod +x macos_ddev_nfs_setup.sh && ./macos_ddev_nfs_setup.sh`.
 This stops running ddev projects, adds your home directory to the /etc/exports config file that nfsd uses, and enables nfsd to run on your computer.
 This is a one-time setup.
 Note that this shares your home directory via NFS to any NFS client on your computer, so it's critical to consider security issues; It's easy to make the shares in /etc/exports more limited as well, as long as they don't overlap (NFS doesn't allow overlapping exports).